chirpstack/chirpstack-gateway-bridge/docs/content/gateway/multitech.md

     }
     {{< /highlight >}}
-    Note that the serv_port_up and serv_port_down represent the ports used to communicate with the lora-gateway-bridge, usually on localhost (the server_address parameter).
+    Note that the serv_port_up and serv_port_down represent the ports used to communicate with the chirpstack-gateway-bridge, usually on localhost (the server_address parameter).
 See the image above.

 15. Select “Submit”.
 16. Select the “Save and Restart” option on the left menu.

-5. Be sure to add the gateway to the lora-app-server.
-See [here](/lora-app-server/use/gateways/).
+5. Be sure to add the gateway to the ChirpStack Application Server.
+See [here](/application-server/use/gateways/).

 6. Finally, restart the system to get everything running.